Coinbase Stock Price Prediction December 2022

 The Bull Case for Coinbase

-Coinbase is backed with investments by reputable funds within financial services, such as Cathie Wood’s Ark Invest and Andreesen Horowitz’s a16z.
+Coinbase is backed with investments by reputable funds within financial services, such as Andreessen Horowitz and Cathie Wood’s Ark Invest.
 Another good sign is its focus on new product development.

-Coinbase also improves business customer experience by introducing Coinbase Intelligence.
+Coinbase also improved its business customer experience by introducing Coinbase Intelligence.
 This includes its Know Your Transaction initiatives designed to analyze millions of transactions to assess risk.
 This compliance angle is more important than ever, as many crypto institutions have begun facing liquidity issues in this bear market.

-Finally, Coinbase acquired a crypto infrastructure company, Bison Trails, in 2021, which is a part of its effort to build Coinbase Cloud.
+Coinbase acquired a crypto infrastructure company, Bison Trails, in 2021, as part of its effort to build Coinbase Cloud.
 This signals the company’s intent to grab a slice of the pie that is cloud services, which has been highly profitable for tech leader Amazon Web Services.

 The Bear Case for Coinbase

 It’s clear that Coinbase is suffering right along with the cryptocurrency market itself.
-Some Wall Street analysts have price targets as low as $42, representing a more than 50% projected loss from current levels, even after the stock has dropped over 63% year to date.
+Shares are down over 85% year to date.
 If the company continues to come up short on the revenue and earnings front, the stock may very well continue to trade down.

 The company itself seems to understand that its primary market is shrinking.
-To help stave off losses, Coinbase CEO Brian Armstrong announced in June 2022 that the company would be laying off 18% of its full-time workers.
+To help stave off losses, Armstrong announced in June 2022 that the company would be laying off 18% of its full-time workers.

 Is Coinbase Stock Expected To Go Up?

 Price predictions for Coinbase vary dramatically.
-It’s in a category known as a growth stock, which means it has high reward potential but carries equally high risk.
+It’s in a category known as growth stocks, which means it has high reward potential but carries equally high risk.

 What Is the Projection for Coinbase Stock in 12 Months?

 The economic landscape and the crypto markets could change drastically in a matter of months, making even a 12-month price target for Coinbase speculative.
-However, of the 33 analysts following the stock — who collectively give it a consensus “buy” rating — the average 12-month price target is $115.49, or about 26% above current levels, according to Stock Analysis.
+However, 25 analysts polled by CNN Business offered a median 12-month price forecast of $66, down from $75 a month ago.
+The most bullish among them have price targets as high as $200.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.